-There are a number of situations where an appropriate person is exempt from paying the full costs of remediation for example when hardship would be caused by meeting the costs.
+There are several situations where an appropriate person is exempt from paying the full costs of remediation, for example when hardship would be caused by meeting the costs.
 The council may decide in such cases to waive or reduce the recovery of its costs.
-There is also provision to place a charge on the land, to secure payment at a later date or in instalments.
+There is also provision to place a charge on the land, to secure a deferred payment, or recover in instalments.

 Some specific considerations would include where the costs of remediation are greater than the value of the remediated land.
-Also if the appropriate person is a business and the costs of remediation would force closure of the business the impact on the local economy needs to be considered.
+Also, if the appropriate person is a business and the costs of remediation would force closure of the business the impact on the local economy needs to be considered.